nigmasilmi/react-typescript-up-a-notch/react-ts-adv/notes.md

 ## useImperativeHandle hook

 The useImperativeHandle hook in React is primarily used to expose imperative functionality from a child component to its parent or other components using a ref.
 This means that it allows a child component to customize the value or methods that it exposes to its parent or other components, typically through a ref object.

+## State management with redux-toolkt vs React Context

+In Redux Toolkit, mutating the state directly is possible because Redux Toolkit uses Immer under the hood, which provides a mechanism for writing immutable updates to the state in a more intuitive way.
+This is in contrast to using React Context, where directly mutating the context's state is discouraged due to potential issues with state management and re-renders.